RyanLarge13/React-Template-Landing-Page/README.md

 ## Hook up contact form

-Get ahold of me at <a href="mailto:ryanlarge@ryanlarge.dev">my email</a> to connect the contact form on your template site to my emailing service and have clients send you emails from your new website landing page!
+Get ahold of me at <a href="mailto:ryanlarge@ryanlarge.dev">my email</a> to connect the contact form on your template site to my emailing service and have clients send you emails from your new website landing page in a secure and safe manner!

 ## Deployment